yaqwsx/KiKit/doc/panelizeCli.md

 - `width` - specify with of the rails or frame
 - `fillet`, `chamfer` - fillet/chamfer frame corners.
 Specify radius or chamfer size.
+- `mintotalheight`, `mintotalwidth` – if needed, add extra material to the rail or frame to meet the minimal requested size.
+Useful for services that require minimal panel size.

 #### Railstb/Railslr